google/zetasql/docs/data-types.md

 You reference an enum type, such as when using CAST, by using its fully qualified name.

-You cannot create new enum types using ZetaSQL.
+You can't create new enum types using ZetaSQL.

 To learn more about the literal representation of an enum type, see [Enum literals][enum-literals].